upinder-sangha/MyPortfolio/public/docative-user-guide.md

 Docative uses OpenAI for embeddings and chat completions, Qdrant for vector storage, FastAPI for the backend (hosted on AWS EC2), and Nuxt 3 for the frontend (hosted on Vercel).

-### What is the file size limit?
+### What are the content source limits?

-Files are limited to 5MB for fast processing.
+File upload: PDF, DOCX, TXT up to 5MB.
+Website scraping: Up to 20 pages with depth of 2 levels, respects robots.txt.

 ### How many chatbots can I create?

-On the Free plan, you can create one chatbot per email address.
+On the Free plan, you can create one chatbot per email address, but the content source can be either a file or a URL.
 The upcoming Pro plan will remove this limit, allowing multiple chatbots per email.

 ### Is my data secure?

-Documents are processed securely, stored in Qdrant with encryption, and not shared or used beyond creating your chatbot.
+Documents and scraped content are processed securely, stored in Qdrant with encryption, and not shared or used beyond creating your chatbot.

 ## Troubleshooting